 The parties agree that enrollment in a health insurance plan is required by the University as a condition of appointment.
-The University will enroll all Graduate Employees appointed at or above the minimum FTE as defined within this Agreement in the University health insurance plan prior to the start of the Graduate Employee's appointment or reappointment during either the academic year or Summer Session.
+The University will enroll all Graduate Employees appointed at or above the minimum FTE as defined within this Agreement with an appointment of 0.3 FTE or greater in the University health insurance plan prior to the start of the Graduate Employee's appointment or reappointment during either the academic year or Summer Session.
 Graduate Employees are required as a condition of employment to be enrolled in the University health insurance plan unless they submit a waiver request and receive approval as outlined in Section 2 of this article.